Convex algebras on an interval with semicontinuous monotone operations

 \end{corollary}

-Proposition~\ref{E13}(ii) enables us to construct a family of structural constants for a convex algebra that satisfies {\sf(MO)}, {\sf(UC)}, {\sf(LC)}.
+Lemma~\ref{E13}(ii) enables us to construct a family of ''structural constants'' for a monotone almost continuous convex algebra.
 More precisely, we can fully identify the algebraic behaviour on intervals containing no point of $E^\oplus$ in their interior.
 Here we use the following notation.